tytydraco/yessleep/out/A_note_left_by_each_of_the_bodies_read_Threads_loose_Be_back_soon.md

 The detective tore three sheets from a nearby file.

-*“Here’s the rub, Vivian: as far as we can tell, these victims never interacted with each other; not in any meaningful way, and yet, they all left one of these behind in their wake.”*
+*“Here’s the rub, Vivian: as far as we can tell, these victims never interacted with each other - not in any meaningful way - and yet, they all left one of these behind in their wake.”*

 He handed me three black-and-white photographs, each centered on three differently shaped scraps of paper, each featuring the same five words: